-Mini-split smells are easy, if unpleasant ways to recognize that there’s something wrong with your HVAC system.
+Mini-split smells are obvious, if unpleasant ways to recognize that there’s something wrong with your HVAC system.
 Heating and cooling equipment shouldn’t smell when functioning normally.
-When you notice a bad smell coming from your mini-split, contact a trusted HVAC technician when you can.
+When you notice a bad smell coming from your mini-split, call a trusted HVAC technician when you can.

-Lanz Furnace and Fireplace can provide the quick, effective mini-split repair in Monroe you deserve.
+Lanz Furnace and Fireplace can provide the quick, effective mini-split repair in you deserve.
 Our technicians are familiar with all the mini-split AC smells you might encounter.
-To help you protect your HVAC system, we’d like to share some of the most common smells and what they could mean.
+To help you protect your HVAC system, we’d like to share some of the most common smells and what they will mean.

 1. Musty or Moldy Smell

 In some cases, your mini-split smells like urine instead.
-This is a result of mycotoxins created by the bacterial growth.
+This is a result of mycotoxins produced by bacterial growth.
 If you live with someone with allergies or respiratory problems, these mycotoxins can aggravate symptoms.
-Moving quickly when your mini-split smells moldy can spare you a lot of trouble.
+Moving quickly when your mini-split smells moldy can spare you a lot of frustration.

 2. Fishy or Rotten Smell